 You may be given medications to reduce intracranial pressure.
 You may also need blood transfusions to increase the amount of blood-clotting materials in your blood to try to stop bleeding.

-An estimated one-third of people who experience a TIA will go on to have a full-blown ischemic stroke within a year.
+An estimated one-third of people who experience a TIA will go on to have a full ischemic stroke within a year.
 Seeking treatment reduces the chances of this happening.

-There are many lifestyle changes you can adopt to reduce your risks for ever having a stroke or a reoccurrence.
+There are many lifestyle changes you can adopt to reduce your risks of ever having a stroke or a reoccurrence.
 Examples include:

 - increasing physical activity